andres-erbsen/dename-writeup/dename.md

 prompt the user at all.
 As in our experience many users tend to neglect the `ssh` host key validation step, this modification will not only increase convenience but also improve security.

+OpenPGP is notorious for being hard to use, largely due to the complexity of manual public key distribution[@Johnny1999][@Johnny2008][@arsTechnicaGGreenwaldPGP].
+We wrote a wrapper script for the `gpg` implementation of OpenPGP that uses `dename` to look up the public keys and then lets `gpg` continue as if the user had acquired and the key manually.
+In particular, this composition provides a very simple interface for verifying digitally signed messages and encrypting messages and files: there is no up-front setup overhead and the user only has to specify the operation they wish to perform and the `dename` username of the other party.

 Further work
 ============